sansProg/tinDog/README.md

 # tinDog

-This is an ideal responsive website made with HTML, CSS, and BOOTSTRAP that advertises an ideal product "tindog" which is like tinder for dogs.
+This is an ideal landing page for an ideal product "tindog" which is like tinder for dogs🐶.
-This is an ideal website and therefore does not have any functionality.

 https://sansprog.github.io/tinDog/